lucidrains/DALLE2-pytorch/README.md

 # then it will learn to generate images based on the CLIP image embeddings
 ```

 Finally, the main contribution of the paper.
 The repository offers the diffusion prior network.
 It takes the CLIP text embeddings and tries to generate the CLIP image embeddings.
-Again, you will need the trained CLIP fron the first step
+Again, you will need the trained CLIP from the first step

 ```python
 import torch